 Many debit and credit cards now have the tap-and-go technology that allows you to pay without a pin code or a magnetic swiping.
 Contactless cards make it more convenient to pay for merchandise, and transactions are completed under a second.

 A contactless Mastercard uses an embedded computer chip and a radio frequency antenna.
 After you tap your contactless card at the checkout, the payment details are sent wirelessly to the Mastercard network.
-Moments after you tap, you will receive payment confirmation on your mobile phone, and be on your way in less than a minute.
+Moments after you tap, you will receive a payment confirmation on your mobile phone and be on your way in less than a minute.

-If the facility is not available, you can use your contactless card in magnetic stripe readers, or chip and pin systems.
+If the facility is not available, you can use your contactless card in magnetic stripe readers or chip and pin systems.

 Contactless transactions and purchases will be displayed on your statement just like any other card purchases you make.

 There are many benefits to contactless card payments.
 Here are just some of them.